qitta/libhugin/docs/architecture/architecture.rst

 .. _postplugin:

-Postprocessing plugins
+Postprocessor plugins
 ----------------------

-Postprocessing plugins are meant to *normalize* or *postprocess* the raw data in a way specified by the user.
-Postprocessing plugins usually operate on result objects.
+Postprocessor plugins are meant to *normalize* or *postprocess* the raw data in a way specified by the user.
+Postprocessor plugins usually operate on result objects.

-There are currently some simple postprocessing plugins available:
+There are currently some simple postprocessor plugins available:

     * Resulttrimmer
     * Customprovider

-You may also want to write your own postprocessing plugin, see:
+You may also want to write your own postprocessor plugin, see:
-:ref:`postprocessingapi`.
+:ref:`postprocessorapi`.

 .. _convplugin: